BRAIN GUIDELINES AND BRAIN-AACNSTUDY FORUM TERMS OF USE

 Members of BRAIN are expected to conform to the ethical guidelines of the American Psychological Association (APA).
 Any member of BRAIN who is judged to have made an ethical infraction sufficient to warrant expulsion from APA or disqualification from the board certification process of the American Board of Clinical Neuropsychology (ABCN) will be removed from BRAIN and disqualified from later participation.
 Further, regardless of official sanction by other agencies, any member who is discovered to have made an obvious ethical infraction of a nature particularly relevant to BRAIN (e.g., divulging ABCN test materials) will be removed from the group.
-Removed members will have access to publicly-available web materials, but not list-serve communications.
+Removed members will have access to publicly-available web materials, but not forum communications.

-Purpose of the listserv
+Purpose of the forum

 Relationship between BRAIN, the AACN, and the ABCN